So you want to start a travel blog. Awesome!

 7. Share on social media

 Once you've got your blog rolling, the next step is to tackle social media.
 Once you've settled on a name for your blog, create a Facebook page and claim a Twitter handle.
-(Other popular social networks for travel bloggers include Instagram, Pinterest, and Google+, but it's fine if you just focus on the two “biggies” at first.)
+(Other popular social networks for travel bloggers include Instagram, and Pinterest, but it's fine if you just focus on the two “biggies” at first.)

 When considering usernames, try to make these as close to your blog's name as possible so that people can find you easily (for example, my blog is called A Dangerous Business, and I'm @DangerousBiz on almost every social network).